Beringer Tame Blog

 Obviously, you love your company.
 You’re its biggest advocate and you can’t understand why anyone wouldn’t want to work there.
 (If you don’t feel like that then maybe you’re in the wrong job…).

-However good your company is, it’s still a candidate-led market out there.
+However good your company is, it’s still a candidate-led ecommerce recruitment market out there.
 The people you’re interviewing are also interviewing in lots of other companies with great stories and benefits.

 Interviews are no longer about a candidate selling themselves to you; more often that not, you and the company are the ones being judged.
 So how do you sell your company and bag the candidate?